 Other strikers around the City University campus, which sits between Goswell Road and St John Street, were similarly hopeful.
 Martin Chivers, a UCU branch secretary, said that this unprecedented strike action was making strong headway.

-“Around a third of university vice-chancellors have now come out saying that they support the cause of the strikers, which is fantastic” he commented.
-“We’ve had more people out on the picket lines than we have ever seen before, and just in the last week, the UCU’s membership has gone up by a hundred.”
+“Around a third of university vice-chancellors have now come out saying that they support the strikers, which is fantastic” he commented.
+“We’ve had more people out on the picket lines than we have ever seen before.
+Just in the last week, the UCU’s membership has gone up by a hundred.”

-This cautious optimism comes following a poor start to negotiations on Monday, when talks broke down, a failure described by strikers as “either incompetence or machinations” on the part of UUK.
+This cautious optimism comes following a poor start to negotiations on Monday when talks broke down.
+This failure was described by strikers as “either incompetence or machinations” on the part of UUK.

 “They weren’t willing to discuss much [on Monday],” said Ms Cohen.
 “My understanding is that UUK asked for more time to look at our proposals, even though they’ve had them since last week.”